matrus2/webpack-s3-uploader/README.md

 ##### Acknowledges

-This is lite version of [s3-plugin-webpack](https://github.com/MikaAK/s3-plugin-webpack)
+This is a lite version of [s3-plugin-webpack](https://github.com/MikaAK/s3-plugin-webpack)